Reflections

-Though we may be hundreds to thousands of years away from building such a device, there are no rules of physics broken by the function of the transporter.
+Though we may be hundreds to thousands of years away from building such a device, there are no rules of physics broken by the function of the teleporter.
 Thus, it is truly an article of the "future science" variety of science fiction rather than of "fantasy" where activity actually violates the known laws of physics.

-(Please don't bring up the quantum impossiblility of ever knowing the exact location and momentum of any particle such that it would be impossible to record that information.
+(Please don't bring up the quantum impossibility of ever knowing the exact location and momentum of any particle such that it would be impossible to record that information.
 Life is messy.
 We don't need to be so exact in recording the location and momentum of every particle in the human body to be close enough.
 Quantum uncertainty rarely has a significant damaging impact at the macroscopic level at which living processes operate.
 If we are off by a billionth of one percent in the exact reading or placement of each atom, it isn't going to matter at all.
 The composition of living cells is just so macroscopic relative to the quantum level.)

 My high school buddy, Peter Bradley, and I would hang out at the bus stop across from our high school on many a cold New England night waiting for my bus to take me home.
 Peter didn't live far from the school so he would just walk home.
 We'd get so involved in conversations about things like this that we'd just let a number of the buses pass by that ran every 30 minutes.
 Though we were both freezing standing at the bus stop, we'd often wait until the very last bus at 1 AM before I'd finally board and head home.

 We both agreed that the Star Trek concept of dematerialization and rematerialization being based on having your actual molecules disassembled, transmitted, and then reassembled was flawed.
 To transmit the actual molecules of which you are made seemed both inefficient and unnecessary.
 The amount of energy in molecules is so huge that this would probably be an extremely high energy dangerous operation.
 On the other hand, the technology to transmit just information via radio waves already exists and has existed for over a century.
-It would seem much simpler to just scan the location and momentum of every atom of the person at the source location, transmit that "information" to the destination, and then re-create the person at the destination location just using atoms already available at the destination location.
+It would seem much simpler to just scan the location and momentum of every atom of the person at the source location, transmit that "information" to the destination, and then recreate the person at the destination location just using atoms already available at the destination location.

 But wait!
 Then you won't be building "me" out of the same atoms of which I was composed!
 That was the start of the paradox.